maydayv7/dotfiles/lib/README.md

   - `iso`: configuration building function used to build the entire configuration for install media (`installMedia`) as per provided parameters
   - `each`: Maps function for each `attr` as passed
   - `channel`: Builds package `channels` for desired `inputs` with specified `overlays` for each `system`, and optionally patches the `input`
+  - `mime`: Builds and sets `mimetype` values according to specified application and types
   - `script`: Builds script from specified file by removing `shebangs` and exporting as a _string_

 - [`map`](./map.nix): Mapping functions primarily aimed at shortening code complexity -